-Christopher Hill is Senior Adjunct Professor at SAIS Europe
+Christopher Hill is Senior Associate Fellow at SAIS Europe

 Christopher Hill is Emeritus Professor of International Relations in the Department of Politics and International Studies (POLIS) at the University of Cambridge.
 Hill was the first Wilson E. Schmidt Distinguished Professor at the Johns Hopkins University School of Advanced International Studies (SAIS) (2017-2019).
 Previously he was the Sir Patrick Sheehy Professor of International Relations in POLIS at the University of Cambridge (from 2004 until October 2016) and Montague Burton Professor of International Relations at the London School of Economics (1991-2004).
 Hill is the author of many books in the areas of foreign policy analysis and general international relations, including most recently The Future of British Foreign Policy: Security and Diplomacy in a World after Brexit,